docker/build-push-action/README.md

 ## Example usage

-The following will build the root Dockerfile, tag the image as `myorg/myrepository:latest`, logs in to docker hub using GitHub secrets, and pushes the image to the docker hub repository `myorg/myrepository`:
+The following will build the root Dockerfile, tag the image as `myorg/myrepository:latest`, log in to Docker Hub using GitHub secrets, and push the image to the Docker Hub repository `myorg/myrepository`:

 ```yaml
 uses: docker/build-push-action@v1